I want to discuss three simple words that can change your perspective and possibly your community. Discover. Create. Connect

 When I was a skinny, awkward 12 year old, I took an adventure (and quite a big one).
 I headed to West Virginia with a group of girl scouts on a Spelunking trip.
 We hiked through a cow pasture and into the underground caves to go spelunking.
 Remember those caves we conjure up as kids?
 Yep, I found those caves and while there weren’t any superheros I was awe struck.

 One minute we entered a part of the cave that seemed to reach to the heavens (well at least 3 stories high) and as we went further into the cave the walls seemed to close in on us, as if the cave was living.
 My imagination was conjuring up all sorts of creatures I dreamt up as a child.

 As we walked in darkness with only the glowing light of our head lamps, the cave walls blocked the path in front of us and we had to crawl on our bellies to get to the next tunnel in the cave.
-Soon after the cave began to open up again and we found ourselves standing in icy cold water we waded through in order to keep moving forward in the cave.
+Soon after the cave began to open up again and we had to go through a section much like a river with icy cold water we waded through in order to keep moving forward in the cave.